seesharprun/how-to-take-an-online-proctored-exam/readme.md

   - Test area should be away from disruptions (especially if you are at home).

   - Test area should not have any posters or wall art.

+  - Test area should be clear of any paper or documents.

 - Confirm that your ID is compliant (read the requirements) and that the name in your profile exactly matches your identification.